PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-09 10:09:50
+Last updated: 2024-04-09 10:10:26
-Random Quote: Marshall really took a two-flusher on that one! - Ted Mosby
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin